 In this regard, DIETs and B.Ed.
 Division, SCERT will prepare a Schedule for Demonstration followed by Interaction on 'Innovative Pedagogy' for teachers in every School between 16-30 Sep 2022 and will share with District Schools.
 For this schedule, DIET faculty / Mentor Teachers / TDC/ CRCC / Best School Teachers may be identified to be a demonstrator in these interactions.
-For Item Development activity, every school will prepare three items/questions based on learning outcomes of different subjects, covering different grades (1-12)and will upload at https://innovateindia.mygov.in/shikshak-pary-2022/.
-All schools of Delhi are informed to take part in this celebration.
-SCERT, Delhi is providing trainings for the capacity building of TDCs & MTs on Innovative Pedagogy time to time.
-So, they are directed to share their learning through this Demonstration Session.
-As this session is FOR THE TEACHERS & BY THE TEACHER, so students may get off 1 hr before the planned session.
+For Item Development activity, every school will prepare three items/questions based on learning outcomes of upload will at grades (1-12)and covering different different subjects. https://innovateindia.mygov.in/shikshak-parv-2022/.